MikaMii8/InternshipDemo/README.md

-# Taylor Swift Q&A Bot - README
+# Taylor Swift Q&A Bot

 ## Overview
 Welcome!
 This repository contains a simple Question-and-Answer (Q&A) bot built using the Retrieval-Augmented Generation (RAG) approach.
 The bot utilizes Taylor Swift's song lyrics to answer questions, making it a fun and unique way to interact with her discography.